-It is illegal to drive a vehicle across a public footpath without using a properly constructed footway crossing under S184(17) of the Highways Act 1980.
+It is illegal to drive a vehicle across a public footpath without using a properly constructed footway crossing.

 No part of a vehicle parked within a property frontage may project on to or over the highway.
 The crossover may not be used as a parking area and no part of it is exempted for the purpose of footway parking.